anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/README.md

 - 🔐 IAM role with least-privilege access to submit async jobs to a specific model and write to CloudWatch Logs
 - 🪣 S3 bucket `gen-ai-exercise-dp01` for video outputs
 - 🧠 Lambda `invoke-bedrock-fm` that calls `amazon.nova-reel-v1:0` asynchronously and writes outputs to S3
+  - Also supports Bedrock text generation (sync) and streaming text generation

 Deploy: